-If your veterinarian is concerned after your initial phone call, you’ll likely need to bring your pup in to their office to be seen.
-They will perform a clinical evaluation, and examine the risk posed by the ingested peel.
-You’ll need to know exactly how much was eaten, or as close as possible when you speak with your vet.
+If your veterinarian is concerned after your initial phone call, you’ll likely need to bring your pup into their office to be seen.
+They will perform a clinical evaluation and examine the risk the ingested peel poses.
+You’ll need to know exactly how much was eaten or as close as possible when you speak with your vet.
 Then your vet will determine which of the next steps to take.

 If your vet has concerns, they will likely run some tests.
-This will likely include an X-Ray to see where the banana peel is and what the risk for blockage is.
+This will likely include an X-Ray to see where the banana peel is and the risk for blockage.
 They may also perform an ultrasound, which is minimally invasive as a way to scan your pup’s organs.
 An endoscopy could also be performed in more serious cases.
-This is where a long, but flexible camera is inserted into your dog’s stomach to find the foreign body.
+This is where a long but flexible camera is inserted into your dog’s stomach to find the foreign body.

-If the peel has moved into the small intestine and isn’t yet stuck, surgical removal is the next option.
+Surgical removal is the next option if the peel has moved into the small intestine and isn’t yet stuck.
 During the surgery, your veterinarian will be able to assess any additional damage or obstruction and remove the banana peel.
 The success of surgical removal will depend on what kind of damage or blockage may have occurred.
 If caught early, there’s usually a high chance of a full recovery.

-Depending on which direction your veterinarian took, your dog may be held overnight, or for a few days.
-This ensures they will be monitored closely by the veterinary staff, and allow them to react accordingly should your pup take a turn for the worse.
+Depending on your veterinarian’s direction, your dog may be held overnight or for a few days.
+This ensures they will be monitored closely by the veterinary staff and allow them to react accordingly should your pup take a turn for the worse.
 The veterinary staff will also monitor for dehydration if your pup has vomited up too much liquid.